Become a Friend

 Norfolk has some of the highest rates of coastal erosion across the country, and while sleepy villages such as Happisburgh experience some of the most dramatic and contrasting imagery, on the eastern region sits some of the most devastating and heartbreaking stories.

 ‘From the Dunes’ is a short film produced by Joseph Harrington and commissioned by Norfolk & Norwich Festival, which tells the story of a family from Hemsby whose home is under direct and imminent threat from this natural phenomenon.
-Told through the eyes of two teenage boys, it will be a hopeful and optimistic exploration of their personal relationship with the place they call home, and aims to give voice to a community that feel forgotten and abandoned.
+Told through the eyes of two teenage boys, it is a hopeful and optimistic exploration of their personal relationship with the place they call home, and gives voice to a community that feel forgotten and abandoned.

-Working with local poet Poppy Stevens, the boys will write and perform a spoken word piece to narrate the film.
-Using this work as a stimulus, Poppy will then be delivering a series of poetry workshops in secondary schools across the region to further explore young people’s experience of living in our coastal communities.
+Working with local poet Poppy Stevens, the boys wrote and performed a spoken word piece to narrate the film.
+Using this work as a stimulus, Poppy then delivered a series of poetry workshops in secondary schools across the region to further explore young people’s experiences of living in our coastal communities.

 Artists